h1dz/Pen-Testing/README.md

 This page will link to notes orientated towards penetration tools and commands on using them.
-This git contains code, tools, methods & other miscellaneous commands I've taken down that I've found helpful while learning about this role.
+This git contains scripts, tools & other miscellaneous commands I've taken down that I've found helpful while self learning about pen testing.

 !!!
 These notes are subject to change as I am constantly learning and updating them !!!
 ...